humzalikhan/humzalikhan.github.io/_pages/research.md

 **Basic and Translational Research**
 ======

 I entered the [Butte laboratory](https://tcell.mimg.ucla.edu/) in my freshman year of college.
-I floundered around for a few months, trying to figure out how to use a pippete, before I became somewhat useful.
+I floundered around for a few months, trying to figure out how to use a pipette, before I became somewhat useful.

 Then, I spent some time working on a potential allergy diagnostic called the Basophil Activation Test.
 I spent about six months on this project.
 The test wasn't reliable across control donors, so we scrapped it.
 During this time, I mentored Ilan Bocian, a high school student who is now a freshman at Yeshiva University in New York.